Columbus Kidnapping Attorney

 How Our Criminal Defense Lawyers Can Help You Fight Back Against Your Kidnapping Charge

-The Columbus criminal defense lawyers here at Koenig & Owen, LLC, are committed to providing outstanding legal services.
+The Columbus criminal defense lawyers here at James D. Owen, LLC, are committed to providing outstanding legal services.
 When you ask us to assist you with your kidnapping case, we will:

 Battle to Get You Released from Jail

-At the law firm of Koenig & Owen, we know how frightening jails and police stations can be.
+At the law firm of James D. Owen, LLC, we know how frightening jails and police stations can be.
 So, if you are still confined to a cell when you reach out to us, we will immediately begin working to try to secure your release.

 Negotiate a Plea Bargain Deal with the Prosecution